Jessica-L/ZenOfPython/ZenOfPythonPaper.md

 func2() # this will fail as an undefined name, as will the full name moduleA.func2() a = class1() # this will fail as an undefined name, as will the full name moduleA.class1()
 ````

+In conclusion, the hallmark of Python design guidelines addressed in detail in PEP 8 and in a summarized version
+in PEP 20 is the promotion of reusable code by ensuring readability.
+We can combine various attributes of beautiful
+code and good coding practices to achieve readability which facilitates the developer's understanding of the code
+being reused.
+The promotion of code reuse can decrease resource constrain, strengthen communication among
+engineering teams, and increase productivity.
+Such benefits should inspire all programmers to write beautiful code.

 Resources: